 - Temporary Waiver of the Requirement for a Certificate of Need for Certain COVID-19 Pandemic-Related Projects

-- Adjustments to Certificate of Need Monetary Jurisdictional Thresholds
+- Revisions to Certificate of Need Monetary Jurisdictional Thresholds

 Starting the Process